Louisa Mary Baynham (1886-1920)

 Another brother Harry was born in 1903 and around this time the family appears to have moved to 12 Oxford Street, next door to where her eldest brother Arthur was living with his young family at number 14..

-Sadly, two members of her family then died of tuberculosis: her father Arthur William died in 1905, aged 49, and her sister Nellie, who had been working away from home as a housemaid, died the following year, aged 23.
+Sadly, two members of her family then died of tuberculosis at home: her father Arthur William died in 1905, aged 49, and her sister Nellie, who had been working away from home as a housemaid, died the following year, aged 23.

-Lillie also suffered a bout of tuberculosis and spent two months of 1910 in a convalescent home in Weston-super-Mare.
+In 1910 Lillie also suffered a bout of tuberculosis and spent two months in a convalescent home in Weston-super-Mare.

 Lunacy Patients Admissions Register - 1910